 If you don’t have any lights already, or the ones you have are broken beyond repair, try to find some at a thrift store.
 If you can’t find any there and you have to buy some new, buy LEDs – as they use up to 80% less energy than traditional lights.

-It will be beautiful, festive, and sustainable, making it a win for everybody.
+It will be beautiful, festive, and sustainable, making it a win for everybody, and with a smaller carbon footprint to boot.

 But remember, using what you or your family already has will always be the most sustainable Christmas tree option.
 That may mean putting up an artificial tree adorned with plastic-coated ornaments – and that’s totally ok too!